nhatminh46vn/datajam.ai/skills.md

  - Write a function which writes to file
  - Write a function which append to file
  - Write a function which uses an API to generate sound
- - Write the frequency of a word in a given text
+ - Write a function returning the frequency of a word in a given text
- - Encode a string as a vector of numbers (a->0 z->25)
+ - Write a function encoding a string as a vector of numbers (a->0 z->25)